quarkslab/mattermost-plugin-e2ee/README.md

 backup of that private key.

 `/e2ee start` sets the current channel in encryption mode.
-This means that every message sent on that channel has to be encrypted. `/e2ee stop` puts the channel back in clear text mode.
+This means that every message sent on that channel must be encrypted. `/e2ee stop` puts the channel back in clear text mode.

 `/e2ee help` shows a help message with the available commands.